-I often find that most people and companies don’t understand the function of Business Development.
+I often find that most people and companies (including startups) don’t understand the function of Business Development.
 It is often misinterpreted with Sales.

 Looking back into some content I created in the past, I compiled it all in one single post and updated it.
 I hope this will help you understand Business Development, namely on how it differs from sales.

-Even though this post has a broad application, Business Development is key in becoming an entrepreneur.
+Even though this post has a broad application, Business Development is key for aspiring young new entrepreneurs.
 It is a need all startups have from day one.
 In fact several fail because they misunderstand business development and sales, thus building a solution that no-one really wants to buy (I will develop this further in other posts, subscribe to get free early access).

 Purpose of Business Development

 Even the purpose of doing Business Development is a topic of discussion among experts.
 I love the definition by Scott Pollack in his post What, Exactly, Is Business Development?.
 Scott found, what he calls, the Grand Unified Theory of business development.
 It goes as follows: Business development is the creation of long-term value for an organisation from customers, markets, and relationships.
 Finding Scott’s definition of Business Development was for me, as a Business Developer, a huge relief.
 Finally, something I could relate to!

 Nevertheless, I am still not 100% satisfied.
 What about the role of technology and industry on Business Development.
-For example, when helping a company develop a new offering, I focus on the problems of a target market and try to understand which solutions/features interest them.
+For example, when coaching or mentoring a company in developing a new offering, I focus on the problems of a target market and try to understand which solutions/features interest them.
 This is, more and more, enabled through technology.
 What about the now so trendy world of Growth Hacking?
 Can it not also be the role of a Business Developer (specially in SMEs where one must embrace several simultaneous roles)?
 I can’t help to feel that the quest for long-term value is, in itself, the definition of Business Development.
 My own description follows: